2k-joker/pr-with-params/README.md

 ## Usage

+NOTE: CLI name has changed as of v2.0.0 from `pr-with-params` to `pr-wip` along with some other breaking changes.
+See changelog for more details

 Assuming you've committed your changes and your local branch is ready to be pushed, run:

 ```
-$ pr-with-params -t new_feature_template.md -l 'work in progress'
+$ pr-wip -t new_feature_template.md -l 'work in progress'
 ```

-For a full list of options, run `$ pr-with-params -h`
+For a full list of options, run `$ pr-wip -h`

 #### Using Config File